 - No response from Customer - All contact details Cloudhouse holds for the Customer are no longer valid.
 In this case, Cloudhouse Support will ask the Cloudhouse Account Director to gain new contacts via the commercial/procurement route.

-- Container held by Cloudhouse is out of date - Cloudhouse Support only retains details on the last Container worked on.
-If a third-party has subsequently performed work on the Container, the version data may be out of date.
+- Compatibility Package held by Cloudhouse is out of date - Cloudhouse Support only retains details on the last Compatibility Package worked on.
+If a third-party has subsequently performed work on the Compatibility Package, the version data may be out of date.
 Once Cloudhouse is in contact with the Customer, the initial work will be to verify the current version of the Cloudhouse software the Customer has deployed and if it is affected.

-- Customer unwilling to update Container - Cloudhouse cannot force a Customer to update a Container.
+- Customer unwilling to update Compatibility Package - Cloudhouse cannot force a Customer to update a Compatibility Package.
 Cloudhouse will advise the Customer in writing that not updating is against Cloudhouse's recommendations.

 Below is an example of an email we suggest using as the basis of the email to be sent to customers notifying them of a potential issue: